5 Famous Movies About Workplace Culture and How Their Mishaps Could Have Been Avoided

 Gig Economy Trends 2024: 5 Predictions for Gig Work in the Post-COVID World

-While COVID-19 might not be “over” – it’s an open question whether it ever will be, strictly speaking – nonetheless, its effects have permeated the job economy.
-Much has been written about the “Great Resignation.”
+With the COVID-19 pandemic all but over, its effects have permeated the job economy, including gig work.
+Much has been written about the “Great Resignation,” which is said to be on a downswing.
+(I.e., it seems to be concluding.)
 Yet few analysts so far have evaluated what gig economy trends might look like as the Coronavirus becomes, hopefully, endemic.
 Gallup estimated in 2018 that 36% of workers participate in gig work “in some capacity.”
 In fact, it’s probable that that number has gone up since the pandemic hit: GigSmart puts that increase at 25%.